timothydrew92/poolpal-ai-chat/README.md

 # 🏊‍♂️ PoolPal AI – Smart Chatbot for PoolMart

 **PoolPal AI** is a lightweight, AI-powered chatbot built for small businesses in the pool and spa industry.
-Designed to integrate seamlessly into existing websites (like [ShopPoolMart.com](https://shoppoolmart.com)), it provides instant, friendly responses to customer questions using the OpenAI API.
+Designed to integrate seamlessly into existing websites, it provides instant, friendly responses to customer questions using the OpenAI API.

 ---